ivanmang/RL-Navigation/README.md

 ### Getting Started
 If you are Linux users, the environment `Banana_Linux` is provided and you don't need to download the environment again.
 Or else you are require to follow these instructions:

+1. To set up your python environment, please follow the instruction here: https://github.com/udacity/deep-reinforcement-learning#dependencies

-1. Download the environment from one of the links below.
+2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)